Hashtag Web3 / Updated

 Integration work with other protocols.
 DEXs integrate with wallets, other DeFi protocols, and external systems.
 Building these integrations is developer work.

 Testing and security is critical.
-DEXs move billions in value.
+DEXs move significant value.
 Any bug or security issue can result in massive losses.
 Developers must write thorough tests and security audits.

 Infrastructure development like oracles, bridges, and optimization.
 As DEXs scale, they need better infrastructure.
 Developers optimize gas usage, improve performance, and scale across chains.